 First state of Hondius' decorative world map, first issued in the 1630 edition of the Mercator-Hondius Atlas, in response to competition from Willem Blaeu.
 The basic cartography follows John Speed's world map.
 Portraits of Ptolemy, Mercator, Hondius and Julius Caeser are included in the richly ornate decorative borders.
 The map includes an early appearance of Australia's Northern Coastline.
+Dutch Text on the verso.
+A good example in old color which has been refreshed.
+The map has been flattened and backed with Japan paper, to support weakness from the verdigris, with some restoration.
 One of the most beautiful world maps of the period.
-Latin text on verso.
-Margins repaired and cleaned.
-Two minor tears in lower margin repaired, one just entering the verso.
-Centerfold reinforced to support some thinning.
-In all, a decorative example of this highly soughtafter World Map.
+Normally, a $15,000 map.
 Shirley # 336; Schilder, Australia Unveiled, #39.

 Henricus Hondius (1597-1651) was a Dutch engraver and mapmaker, a member of a prominent cartographic family.
 His father, Jodocus Hondius, was also an engraver and geographer.
 While working with his father, Henricus was instrumental in the expansion and republishing of Mercator’s atlas, first published in 1595 and republished by Hondius in 1606.

 Upon his father’s death in 1612, Henricus and his brother, Jodocus the Younger, took over the business.
 He set up his own shop in 1621, where he continued to release new editions of the Mercator atlas.
 Later, he partnered with his brother-in-law, Jan Janssonius, in continuing to expand and publish Mercator’s atlas, which would become known as the Mercator-Hondius-Janssonius atlas.
 Born and based in Amsterdam, he died there in 1651.